Sections 1 and 3: Wild Thinking: Creativity in Art, Science, and Business- F. Glycenfer

 Section 7: See section 4

-Section 1: World War I and How It Set the Next 100 Years on its Violent Course - L. Cooper
+Section 1: World War I and How It Shaped the Conflicts of the Last 100 Years - L. Cooper

-The summer of 2014 marked the 100th anniversary of the beginning of World War I (1914-1918).
-For most Americans, it’s the “forgotten war.”
-Still, few events in history have so dramatically changed the world, taken so many lives, and had such far reaching consequences.
+November 11, 2018 marked the 100th anniversary of the end of World War I (1914-1918).
+Few events in history have so dramatically changed the world, taken so many lives, and had such far-reaching consequences.
 Six-thousand men lost their lives every day over the four years of fighting.
 The war also created the conditions that led to the Russian Revolution of 1917 and the emergence of Soviet Communism.
 The peace treaties redrew the map of Europe and the Middle East, but instead of being “the war to end all wars” World War I sowed the seeds of future conflict, the most consequential being Hitler’s rise to power in 1933 and another tragic world war from 1939-1945.
 One historian has summed up World War I by concluding that “it was nothing less than the greatest error of modern history.”
-Objectives for seminar will be to (1) examine the war and its causes from an interdisciplinary perspective-- political, military, diplomatic, economic, psychological, and cultural; (2) trace how the war laid the groundwork for subsequent and recent political, military, and ethnic conflicts; (3) study the effect of total war on women and the home fronts; (4) explain America’s first major intervention in world affairs and its drift from neutrality to involvement to postwar isolationism; (5) provide an understanding of the role played, for good or ill, by leaders and statesmen such as Churchill, Lenin, Woodrow Wilson, Tsar Nicholas II, Kaiser Wilhelm II, Lawrence of Arabia; and (6) learn about battles that have become synonymous with the conflict—Verdun, the Somme, Gallipoli, Ypres.Section 2: Globalize This!
-Fear and Loathing in the Age of Progress - K. Jaggers
+The seminar does not assume any previous knowledge of late 19th or 20th century European history.
+Objectives will be to (1) examine the war and its causes from an interdisciplinary perspective—political, military, diplomatic, economic, psychological, technological, and cultural; (2) understand how the war laid the groundwork for subsequent and recent conflicts; and (3) include topics of interest to STEM and other students—how advances in chemistry, airplane and naval technology, biomedicine and surgery, tanks, and machine guns impacted combat.

 The modern age has rightly been referred to as the “age of freedom.”
 Compared to life in ancient and medieval societies – where superstition, communal obligations and entrenched hierarchies of social power effectively undermined the autonomy of individual action and thought – the modern age represents a “rational” rejection of these traditional forms of social stratification, authority and control.
 Forged by the ideals of the European Enlightenment, the modern world was envisioned to be a world in which the individual would be liberated from the dead hand of ignorance, tradition and hierarchy.
 While the desire of humankind to shed the yoke of unjust authority relations and systems of social control is, as noted by President Bush, “on the march,” nevertheless, the appropriate role of freedom in society continues to be a matter of considerable debate and conflict.
 While “spreading freedom’s blessings” may be “the calling of our time,” what, precisely, does this mean?
 What does it mean to have free will; to live in a free society; to express oneself freely?
 Moreover, is the march of freedom inevitable?
 Is it desirable?
 Should it be unbridled in its promotion and construction?
 Is freedom the “natural” condition of mankind – “the birthright and deep desire of every human soul” -- or do humans actually covet other values – personal happiness, social order, fealty to God, commitment to community, the pursuit of social justice, etc. – which may actually conflict with the unchecked promotion of individual freedom?
 While there is a temptation in our society to uncritically accept the idea of freedom as an unalloyed “good,” in this course we will seek to deconstruct the idea of freedom and systematically explore its social and ethical boundaries.
 In this course we will view the concept of freedom through the analytical lens of philosophy and the artistic lens of modern cinema.
 Why cinema?
 The arts – painting, literature, theatre, music, dance and film – play an important role in human society not simply because they entertain us but also because they force us to reflect upon and challenge our commonly held beliefs concerning social reality (metaphysics), human knowledge (epistemology), and moral values (axiology).
 In other words, the arts help us better understand, as well as shape, our collective human experiences.
 Contemporary cinema, while often infantile and banal, nevertheless, possesses the capacity to both challenge and mold our values, desires and even identities with its powerful narratives and images.
 In this class we will use film as a pedagogical tool for better understanding the role of freedom in our lives.
+Every week we will analyze a film using different conceptions of freedom found in philosophy, psychology, theology and economics.
+As such, the films provide the context under which we can explore the philosophical concepts under investigation.
 In addition to exploring how modern cinema addresses the idea of freedom, we will also explore the significance of this artistic medium as a mechanism for both social liberation and social control.
-Throughout the course of the semester we will examine this topic by approaching the concept of freedom through a myriad of distinct -- and often incompatible -- perspectives: (1) psychological freedom; (2) spiritual freedom; (3) biological freedom; (4) metaphysical freedom; (5) social freedom; (6) political freedom; and (7) economic freedom.
+Throughout the course of the semester we will examine this topic by approaching the concept of freedom through a myriad of distinct -- and often incompatible – philosophical perspectives: (1) psychological freedom; (2) spiritual freedom; (3) biological freedom; (4) metaphysical freedom; (5) social freedom; (6) political freedom; and (7) economic freedom.
 As we shall discover, only by exploring the many dimensions of freedom, and then investigating how each dimension is influenced by the degree of freedom found in the others, will we be able to achieve a deeper understanding of the promises and pitfalls associate with the pursuit of human liberation in the contemporary world.
-While this course does not require you to have a background in philosophy, nonetheless, it does require you to do some real philosophizing.
-That is, it requires you to have a commitment to a careful reading of (or listening to) the texts under investigation and a willingness to think and write analytically about some very large, abstract and difficult subjects.
-In short, this won’t be a “let’s-get-together-and-watch-some-fun-movies” course, even though we will be talking about (what I hope you will agree are) some excellent films.
-Section 4: Construction of Self in the Arts and Sciences - G. Callahan

 The two themes for our course are the scientific process together with scientific writing and publication.
 For the scientific-process portion of our course we will cover how science is effectively and efficiently done, how one trains to become a scientist, challenges that scientists face in their working environment, and how one contributes to humanity’s understanding of nature.
 We will discuss readings from important contributors to our understanding of the scientific process, including Richard Feynman, Richard Hamming, John Platt, and Karl Popper.
-But we will interleave these readings with brain teasers, scientific humor, reality checks, as well as Ted Talks and YouTube videos.
+But we will interleave these readings with brain-teasers, scientific humor, reality checks, as well as Ted Talks and YouTube videos.
 The scientific-writing-and-publication portion of our course is based on the adage that, “Until you publish you’re just playing in the lab.”
 We will discuss each of the steps necessary to publish your novel insights and results in the scientific literature, from writing each section of your manuscript to working with editors and reviewers.
 We will practice writing and critiquing structured abstracts.
 The seminar is not just for science and engineering majors.
 It is also for non-science majors interested in technical writing and publication.
-Students will practice their scientific writing by composing structured abstracts for recently published scientific articles (i.e., those published within the last 12 months) from the primary literature (i.e., those that present novel data) that have been described in the popular press (e.g., CNN, NBC, magazines, newspapers, websites).
-All students and the instructor will then critique the structured abstracts towards the end of our Thursday classes.
-The target audience for this course is junior- and senior-level honors students who plan to conduct and publish scientific research as part of their career.
-The professor for this course is a biologist, and several of our readings are presented in the context of biology.
-But most of our readings apply to all scientific fields and the course is open to any honors students interested in conducting and publishing scientific research, irrespective of their major.